 "Made this for the family this weekend.
 Marinated the meat for 24 hours.
 It was fantastic.
 The meat was flavorful, juicy and tender.
 This is a keeper!"Rebecca, Pinterest User

 You can really make kabobs customizable and fun for the family.
 My mushroom-loving husband can load his skewers up with mushrooms, while my son and I typically stick with sweet bell peppers.

 "I used the marinade on 2 sirloin strip steaks and it was delicious!
 I halved the recipe for the 2 steaks."Val B.

 It’s a ton of fun to get your family in on the action, and my son loves watching the kabobs that he made sizzle on the grill!

 What is the best beef for kabobs?

 Personally, I recommend using sirloin steak for kabobs.
-It’s economical has excellent flavor and is American Heart Association Heart Healthy Certified!
+It’s economical, has excellent flavor and is lean and heart healthy!

-I marinate my beef kabob meat for about 24 hours to be sure that meat has time to tenderize.
-Other beef options that great cuts for beef kabobs are Flat Iron or Strip Steak.
+I marinate my sirloin for about 24 hours to be sure that meat has time to tenderize.
+Flat iron and strip steak are also great cuts for beef kabobs.

-When I use beef tenderloin for kabobs, I still marinate the beef prior to placing it on the skewers, but only to impart flavor, not to tenderize.
-A quick, 30-minute marinade is all you need to get your mouth watering!
+When I use beef tenderloin for kabobs, I still marinate the beef prior to placing it on the skewers, but only to add flavor.
+A quick, 30-minute marinade is all you need!